What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 What is the flu?

 The flu, also known as influenza, is a common acute respiratory illness caused by the influenza virus.
 It presents with symptoms such as fever, chills, body aches, headaches, fatigue, runny nose, sore throat, and cough.
-Influenza in Singapore can cause mild to severe illness, and in some cases, it may lead to serious complications or even death.
+Flu in Singapore now is a growing concern, with recent surges in cases leading to increased hospital visits.
+Influenza can cause mild to severe illness, and in some cases, it may lead to serious complications or even death.

 There are different types of influenza viruses: Influenza A and Influenza B, which are seasonal and cause more severe symptoms and epidemics, while Influenza C is less common and typically causes milder symptoms.